Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 - What is overfitting?
 How to prevent it?
 - What are vanishing/exploding gradients?
 How to prevent them?
 - What is a Transformer?
 How do encoders and decoders differ?
+- Why do we use softmax activation of multiclass classification?
+What does the temperature parameter do?
 - … and so on.

-I need to understand how concepts connect at a deeper level.
-My philosophy is that every minute I spend on interview prep should make me a better engineer.
+My philosophy is, every minute spent on interview prep should make me a better engineer.
 After all, I'm not a professional interviewee; I'm a professional ML engineer.
 Memorizing answers doesn't do that for me.
+I treat ML fundamental prep as an opportunity to revisit deep learning foundations and uncover knowledge gaps I didn't know I had.

+As mentioned in the ML coding section, a good way to prepare is to read the [*Understanding Deep Learning*](https://udlbook.github.io/udlbook/) book and check out the notebooks.
+If you're short on time, read Chapters 1–9, 11, and 12.

-I treat ML fundamental prep as an opportunity to revisit the foundations of deep learning and uncover knowledge gaps I didn't know I had.
-While I like Kevin Murphy's [PML series](https://probml.github.io/pml-book/) as always, the clever bits are often scattered across chapters.
-I've had frequent epiphanies reading his writing, but it's not always phrased in the "standard language" you or your interviewers instinctively think in.
+While I like Kevin Murphy's [PML books](https://probml.github.io/pml-book/), the clever bits are scattered across chapters.
+I've had many epiphanies reading his writing, but it's not always phrased in the "standard language" you or your interviewers instinctively think in.
+They may not be good prep books.

-More recently, I like [*Understanding Deep Learning*](https://udlbook.github.io/udlbook/).
-It's less mathy and more straight to the point.
-At least read Chapters 1–9, 11, and 12.

 ## 6. ML **Model** Design